 students in US high schools who need a better way to learn each year.

 We provide over

 high school students each year with life changing experiences, and we’re not slowing down anytime soon.

-We walk the hallways, visit classrooms, and sit with students.
-We hear their stories of defeat, stress, and concern for their future.
+We hear their stories of success, overcoming and finding ways to create their future.
 They tell us the Big Idea Project was the best work they ever accomplished in school.